Modern Literary Manuscripts in English

 MS 10252/5/7: extract from Kepler by John Banville

-The principal modern literary manuscript collections in English in the Manuscripts and Archives Research Library are those of:
+The principal modern literary manuscript collections in English in Manuscripts & Archives are those of:

 - The satirist and poet Jonathan Swift (1667-1745): TCD MS 1050 contains Swift’s autobiographical fragment and his sermon Brotherly Love

 - The playwright J.M.
 Synge, whose papers encompass his career as a dramatist, folklorist, traveller and photographer including drafts of his works, notebooks, diaries, photographs, correspondence, and his typewriter and camera

 - The playwright Samuel Beckett whose collection includes his letters to close friends Thomas MacGreevy and Barbara Bray; a 1952 annotated copy of En attendant Godot; and the earliest known draft of the 1965 work Imagination Dead Imagine

 Joseph Campbell (1879-1944), J G Farrell (1935-79), Denis Johnston (1901-84), John B Keane (1928-2002), Thomas MacGreevy (1893-1967), Seumus O’ Sullivan (1879-1958) and The Dublin Magazine archive, Pike Theatre , Somerville and Ross and James Stephens (18[80/82]-1950].

 The Library continues to collect literary papers and has recently acquired the papers of John Banville, Jennifer Johnston, Tom Murphy, and Leland Bardwell.

 Catalogues and Bibliography